SEO vs GEO and Answer Engine Optimization: How to Stay Visible

 For example, in several spaces I have monitored, AI results for “best tools for X” include companies that are not the most linked or most trafficked, but are reviewed positively across Reddit, G2, YouTube, and of course – blog mentions.
 Sentiment is becoming a surrogate for trust.

 Still, traditional SEO has not been replaced.
 Right now, organic rankings on Google are still more monetizable and traffic-rich than LLM answers.
+Website traffic and organic traffic remain important metrics for measuring SEO success.
 That may change, but until AI results become deeply embedded in transactional queries, the incentives to prioritize traditional SEO remain intact.

 The bigger risk today is in overcorrecting.